Radiology Technologist Schools and Careers in Oklahoma

 Bacone College

-Bacone College confers an Associate in Applied Science (AAS) in Radiography to students who complete the 19-month program.
-The curriculum requires 19 credit hours of general education courses and 53 credit hours of radiography courses.
+Bacone College confers an Associate in Applied Science (AAS) in Radiography to students who complete its sequenced 19-month program.
 Applicants to the program must first complete the ACT, eight hours of clinical shadowing, a pre-entrance exam, and the required prerequisite courses.
 A minimum GPA of 2.6 is required in all prerequisite coursework with no grades lower than a “C” in any course.
-Students will be required to meet the physical standards necessary to perform their clinical duties.
-Students will begin the program in the fall with a mixture of clinical and didactic education.
+Students will be required to meet the physical standards necessary to perform clinical duties.
+The curriculum requires 19 credit hours of general education courses and 53 credit hours of radiography courses.
+Students begin the program in the fall.
 Courses include Radiation Protection, Radiation Physics, Digital Imaging, and Image Evaluation & Acquisition.
 Graduation from the Radiography program requires a “C” or better in all coursework, completion of all clinical requirements, and satisfactory scores on all exams.
 Graduates will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification exam.

 Oklahoma State University-Oklahoma City

-Students at the Oklahoma City campus of Oklahoma State University (OSU-OKC) with an interest in radiologic science can apply to the university’s Associate in Applied Science (AAS) degree program in Radiologic Technology.
-The five-semester program provides students with technical skills in medical imaging and will meet the educational requirements to sit for the ARRT examination.
+Students at the Oklahoma City campus of Oklahoma State University (OSU-OKC) with an interest in radiologic science can apply to the university’s Associate in Applied Science (AAS) in Radiologic Technology.
+The five-semester program provides students with technical skills in medical imaging and meets the educational requirements to sit for the ARRT examination.
+The 68-credit program includes 25 credits of general education and 43 credits of radiologic technology courses, including Principles of Imaging; Digital Image Acquisition and Display; Patient Care in Radiologic Sciences; Advanced Modalities; and Radiation Biology and Protection.
 Students also participate in four radiologic clinical rotations at affiliated medical facilities.
-The 68-credit program includes 25 credits of general education and 43 credits of radiologic technology courses, including Principles of Imaging; Digital Image Acquisition and Display; Patient Care in Radiologic Sciences; Advanced Modalities; and Radiation Biology and Protection.
 OSU-OKC admits no more than 20 students to the Radiologic Technology program every year.
 Admission is based on a point system that takes into account GPA, general education coursework, and scores on the Test of Essential Academic Skills (TEAS).
 Applicants must have a minimum GPA of 2.0 to be considered for the program.

 Tulsa Community College

-The radiography program at Tulsa Community College (TCC) is a six-semester program leading to an Associate in Applied Sciences (AAS) degree.
-The program is limited to 35 students per academic class and only offers daytime courses.
+Tulsa Community College (TCC) offers a six-semester program leading to an Associate in Applied Sciences (AAS) in Diagnostic Medical Sonography (DMS).
 Students are selected for admission on the basis of their previous college or high school GPA, ACT score, and the completion of prerequisite coursework.
-Once admitted to the program, students begin taking classes in the summer semester.
+Once admitted to the program, students begin taking classes in the fall semester.
 The program combines both clinical and classroom learning starting in the first semester of study.
-Coursework covers both general education requirements and radiography subjects taken in tandem.
-Radiography coursework includes Radiographic Anatomy and Positioning; Radiographic Technique; Radiographic Physics; Radiographic Biology and Pathology; and Radiographic Special Procedures.
-A grade of “C” or higher is required in all radiography courses.
-Students who do not meet this requirement must apply for readmission, and may only do so once within the program.
+Radiography coursework includes Acoustical Physics and Instrumentation; Neurosonography and Small Parts Ultrasound; and Ultrasound Seminar.
+A grade of “C” or higher is required in all program courses.
+TCC also offers an AAS in Radiography and an AAS in Cardiovascular Technology.

 University of Oklahoma Health Sciences Center

 The College of Allied Health at the University of Oklahoma Health Sciences Center (OUHSC) offers students interested in pursuing careers as radiologic technologists or x-ray operators a four-year Bachelor of Science in Medical Imaging and Radiation Sciences (BSMIRS) in Radiography.
 The program starts with general education prerequisites followed by a professional phase, which begins in the summer and consists of 68 credit hours that include a combination of clinical experiences and sequential didactic courses.
 Students take advanced courses in a range of radiographic topics.
 Sample course titles include Medical Ethics and Law; Pathology; Radiographic Imaging; Patient Care and Management; Radiologic Physics & Radiation Protection; and Healthcare Management & Law.
 Students also participate in an interdisciplinary capstone course in their final semester.
 Admission into the program’s two-year professional phase requires the completion of 64 credits of prerequisite and elective courses with a minimum GPA of 2.5.
-Students pursuing other disciplines may be interested in the other degrees offered by the Department of Medical Imaging and Radiation Sciences: a BSMIRS in Radiation Sciences (offered online), a BSMIRS in Nuclear Medicine, a BSMIRS in Radiation Therapy, or a BSMIRS in Sonography.
+Students may also wish to review other medical imaging degrees offered through OUHSC: a degree completion BSMIRS in Radiation Sciences (offered online), a BSMIRS in Nuclear Medicine, a BSMIRS in Radiation Therapy, and a BSMIRS in Sonography.

 How to Become a Radiology Technologist in Oklahoma

-Oklahoma does not require radiologic technologists (RTs) to be licensed; however, radiologist assistants (RAs) are required to be licensed by the OMB through certification as registered radiologic assistants (RRAs) by the ARRT.
-While certification is not required by the state for other radiologic positions, employers often value ARRT certification when hiring rad techs as well.
-RAs will need to complete the following steps to become licensed in Oklahoma (RTs seeking ARRT certification but not RA status will not need to complete all steps).
+Oklahoma does not require radiologic technologists (RTs) to be licensed.
+However, radiologist assistants (RAs) are required to be licensed by the Ohio Medical Board (OMB), which requires ARRT certification as a Registered Radiologic Assistant (RRA).
+While certification is not required by the state for other medical imaging positions, employers often prefer ARRT certification.
+RAs will need to complete the following steps to become licensed in Oklahoma.
+RTs seeking ARRT certification but not RA status will not need to complete all steps.

-- Complete a certificate, diploma, or associate’s degree in your chosen modality.
-Candidates for RRA licensure must be certified in radiography by the ARRT.
-Certification requires a minimum of an associate’s degree and a program in a chosen modality (these may be the same program but do not have to be).
+1. Complete a certificate, diploma, or associate’s degree in your chosen modality.
+The ARRT requires all candidates to have an associate degree or higher and have completed an education program in their practice area.
+These may be the same program but do not have to be.

-- Complete an ARRT-recognized bachelor’s degree and an RA program.
-Candidates for ARRT certification as RRAs must also earn a bachelor’s degree from an ARRT-recognized institution and complete an ARRT-recognized RA program.
+2. Complete a bachelor’s degree and RA program.
+Candidates for ARRT certification as RRAs must also earn a bachelor’s degree and complete an ARRT-recognized RA program.
 As with the previous step, these may be the same program but do not have to be.

-- Apply to the OMB for an RA license.
-Applicants must submit proof of completion of an ARRT-accredited radiologist assistant program, ARRT certification as an RRA, as well as the necessary fees and an application to the OMB.
+6. Apply to the OMB for an RA license.
+Applicants must submit proof of completion of an ARRT-accredited radiologist assistant program, ARRT certification as an RRA, and the necessary fees and an application to the OMB.
 When qualifications have been verified, candidates will become licensed as Oklahoma RAs.

 Oklahoma Radiology Tech Salary and Job Outlook